Express Capture only works in a web browser (desktop or mobile) but does not work in the Canvas mobile app.

 - Click “Reply” under the discussion prompt or “Submit Assignment” for an assignment to get to the text box.

-- A new window will open showing all of the media you have in Kaltura.
+- Click the “Embed Kaltura Media” button () in the toolbar across the top of the text editor.
+A new window will open showing all of the media you have in Kaltura.
+Please be patient as it will take 20-30 seconds to load.

-- To record, click the large red Start button.
+- To record, click the Record button (the large red circle).
 It will count down 3 seconds before beginning to record.

-- To stop, click the white square Stop button next to the timer that appears when you are recording.
+- To stop, click the Stop button (the white square next to the timer that appears when you are recording).

 Note on Video Processing